rickwassing/cicada-develop/docs/installation-standalone-macos.rst

     $ cd /Applications/Cicada/application

-3. Start Cicada by running the 'run_Cicada.sh' script with the location of the Matlab Runtime Software as the first argument,
+3. Start Cicada by running the ``run_Cicada.sh`` script with the location of the Matlab Runtime Software as the first argument,

 .. code-block::